hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step4-addons.md

 `kubectl top node`{{execute}}

+The Top command can also inspect Pods as well.

+`kubectl top pods --all-namespaces`{{execute}}

-While the addons feature is convenient, its very Minikube centric for standing up a small set of helpful solutions.
+While the addons feature is convenient for standing up a small set of helpful solutions, it's very Minikube centric.
 All of these solutions and hundreds more are better configured and installed using the [Helm](https://helm.sh/) package manager for Kubernetes.